duncanleung/duncanleung.com/src/drafts/2020-02-15-serverless-week-01-aws-lambda-101.md

 ### reserved concurrency

+- There is a pool of available concurrency (1000 for most regions)
+  - able to reserve an amount of concurrency to a specific lambda
+  - Also acts as the max concurrency - only that # of instances of that function running at a single time
 - You can use `reserved concurrency` to limit the number of function invocations
 - for instance setting it to 1 will ensure that at any given moment the function can be executed only one time